“I created my course!! Now what do I do?”

 Step 4: Schedule the interview

 Once a podcast host agrees to interview you, the next step is to schedule the interview.
 Most podcast hosts use an online scheduling program such as Schedule Once or Calendly to book their interviews.
-These help avoid unnecessary back-and-forth emails and time zone confusion.
+This helps avoid unnecessary back-and-forth emails and time zone confusion.

 If fact, if you’re planning to speak on podcasts regularly, you should probably create your own account with one of these programs.
 They’re also great for scheduling consultations, coaching sessions, meetings, and call with your clients, etc.